-Param Tomanec is Artist in Residence at the Oxford Centre for Hindu Studies (OCHS).
+Param Tomanec was an Artist in Residence at the Oxford Centre for Hindu Studies (OCHS).
 He graduated with First Class Honours from Westminster University London in Film and Photography.
 His dissertation explored the notion of ekagrata, or single-mindedness, from Patanjali’s Yoga Sutras in the context of cinema and photography.
 The idea is further developed in relation to the visual art of American born filmmaker Godfrey Reggio, the director and producer of the groundbreaking QATSI trilogy.

 Param’s experience as a photographer and film-maker has been a great gift to the OCHS, supplying us with hundreds of images capturing the life of the Centre.